CumulusNetworks/docs/content/cumulus-linux-52/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 ```
 cumulus@switch:~$ sudo adduser NEWUSERNAME sudo
 ```
+{{%notice note%}}
+Cumulus Linux has a built in service account named *nvue* that is used by NVUE.
+This account has no logon priveleges and dynamically generates a strong password when nvued service is launched.
+Do not modify this account as it will break NVUE operation.
+{{%/notice%}}

 To access the switch without a password, you need to {{<link url="Single-User-Mode-Password-Recovery" text="boot into a single shell/user mode">}}.